1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Pocket depth also matters.

-A chest pocket should not be so deep that it pulls the fabric.
 Side pockets should be useful, but not so large that the pocket bag floats inside the garment.

 The pocket bag fabric should also be selected carefully.

-Using the main fabric may feel consistent, but it can add thickness.
 Using a thinner pocket bag fabric can reduce bulk, but it must still be durable enough.
-For light-colored pullovers, the pocket bag should not show through too clearly.

 If zippers are used, the buyer should confirm:

-• zipper type;
+• zipper type

-• zipper length;
+• zipper length

-• zipper color;
+• zipper color

-• zipper tape softness;
+• zipper tape softness

-• puller style;
+• puller style

-• whether the pocket zipper should match the center front zipper.
+• whether the pocket zipper should match the center front zipper

 Finally, the logo should be placed on the same sketch as the pocket.

-A pocket-only sketch is not enough for a custom branded pullover.
 The buyer and factory should see how the pocket, zipper, collar, logo, and seams work together.

 That is the only way to judge whether the design is balanced before fabric is cut.